RyuGin 龍吟, (2015.12)

-Nihonryori Ryugin is one of the most famous Japanese restaurant in Tokyo, specialized in Kaiseki dishes served in a French way.
-The name of the restaurant ‘Ryu-Gin’ ia taken by the meaning of ‘the singing dragon’, which means to pursue evil and bring good fortune.
+Nihonryori Ryugin is one of the most famous Japanese restaurant in Tokyo.
+The name of the restaurant 'Ryu-Gin' is derived from the Japanese word 'the singing dragon', which means to pursue evil and bring good fortune.
 Here at RyuGin, Chef-owner Seiji Yamamoto-san wish to convey the richness of Japan’s natural produce with the changing season.

 Revisited: Dec.2015 (Dinner) [Last visit 2014]